anovelmous-dev-squad/anovelmous/README.md

 Anonymous + Novel.
 Write together as a community to create a collective narrative.

-## How to play
+## Concept

+ - Strangers create a narrative, word-by-word

+ - Every 10 seconds, contributors vote with an allowed vocabulary for the next word

+ - Grammar checker enforces readability

+Constraints create interesting and creative situations.

+Constraints are a way to game-ify some aspect of communication.

+ - Messages... with 140 character limits = Twitter
+ - Photos... purposefully, permanently deleted = Snapchat
+ - Videos... limited to 7 seconds = Vine
+ - Novels.. one word at a time, together = Anovelmous

+## So how does it play.
+Tell me.

-Every **x** seconds, a voting round ends.
+Every 10 seconds, a voting round ends.
 During each round, an author may cast a vote for the next word in the novel.
 However, the author has a limited pool of words, to be expanded by the top contributors.
 If the author's votes are consistently being selected for the novel, he/she will be able to add new words to the vocabulary.